dtutila/blockchain-developer-bootcamp-final-project/README.md

 1- Alice splits a NFT in 4 parts.

-2- Alice assings an initial list price for her NFT (each part will cost: number of parts / list price )
+2- Alice assigns an initial list price for her NFT (each part will cost: number of parts / list price )

-3- Alice stablishs an extra percentage she will be willing to pay to buy any part of the original NFT back
+3- Alice enters an extra percentage she will be willing to pay to buy any part of the original NFT back

-4- Alice will set up a lock time of 15 days in wich a buyer will not be able to buy any other part after the initial purchase.
+4- Alice will set up a lock time of 15 days in which a buyer will not be able to buy any other part after the initial purchase.

 5- Bob is interested to buy Alice's NFT so he buys one part.

-6- Bob waits untill the  lock time is over to buy more parts.
+6- Bob waits until the  lock time is over to buy more parts.

 7- Once Bob owns all the NFT parts, he will be able to transfer the ownership to his account.